mathigon/textbooks/content/chaos/content.md

       canvas(width=640 height=640)
       svg
         circle(x="point(160,160)" name="c")
-        circle.yellow(x="a1")
-        circle.yellow(x="a2")
-        path.thick.yellow(x="polyline(c,a1,a2)")
-        circle.green(x="b1")
-        circle.green(x="b2")
-        path.thick.green(x="polyline(c,b1,b2)")
-        circle.blue(x="c1")
-        circle.blue(x="c2")
-        path.thick.blue(x="polyline(c,c1,c2)")
-        circle.red(x="d1")
-        circle.red(x="d2")
+        path.thick.yellow.rounded(x="polyline(c,a1,a2)" style="stroke-width: 7px; display: none")
+        path.thick.green.rounded(x="polyline(c,b1,b2)" style="stroke-width: 6px; display: none")
+        path.thick.blue.rounded(x="polyline(c,c1,c2)" style="stroke-width: 5px; display: none")
+        circle.move.red(name="d1")
+        circle.move.red(name="d2")
         path.thick.red(x="polyline(c,d1,d2)")
-      button.btn Play
+      x-play-toggle

 ::: column.grow

-Now let’s try to make things a bit more complicated by adding a second pendulum underneath the first one, to make a __double pendulum__.
+Now let’s try to make things a bit more complicated by attaching a second pendulum to the first one – this is called a __double pendulum__.

-{.fixme} Once again watch the motion of the pendulum, and try to predict what it wll do next!
+Once again, watch the motion of the pendulum, and try to predict what it will do next.
+You can even close your eyes for a few seconds … was your prediction correct?

-{.fixme} The double pendulum still follows Newton’s laws of gravity.
+{.reveal(when="play1")} The double pendulum still follows Newton’s deterministic laws of gravity, and for small swings it moves [[very predictably|randomly|

-{.fixme} For small swings, the double pendulum behaves very regularly, but for larger swings, its behaviour is completely irregular.

-{.fixme} We can even have multiple double pendulums next to each other, with slightly different initial positions.
-If we let them go simultaneously,
+unpredictably]]. _{span.reveal(when="blank-0")}However, for large swings, the motion of the pendulum [[becomes completely irregular|doesn’t change at all|
+repeats every couple of seconds]]!_

+{.fixme.reveal(when="blank-1")} This becomes every more apparent if we show multiple pendulums on top of each other. , with tiny differences in their starting position.
+Press play again and watch what happens.
+The initial angle difference is imperceptible to the naked eye – less than 0.1°.

+{.reveal(when="play2")} At the beginning the four pendulums move along the same path – but after a few seconds they [[separate|join up|alternate]] _{span.reveal(when="blank-3")} and end up taking completely different paths._

 :::